aaronjensen/software-development/special-variation.md

 team, they likely do not belong on the team and they will probably be happier elsewhere.
 The harder way to do it, but also potentially more rewarding for everyone, is to help them to see the impact they are having.
-In other words, to help them to develop empathy for their team.
+In other words, to help them to develop empathy and respect for their team.

 ### Team Discussion

-On our team, when a mistake is made, or when special variation is found, we discuss it at our daily sync (we don't do a stand-up meeting, we do what amounts to a daily discussion about the things that matter in that moment).
-We talk about what was found, what problems it caused, often who introduced it, and potentially why they introduced it.
+On our team, when a mistake is made, or when special variation is found, we discuss it at our daily sync up (we don't do a stand-up meeting, we do what amounts to a daily discussion about the things that matter in that moment).
+We talk about what was found, what problems it caused, and often who introduced it, and potentially why they introduced it.
 We also use the time as an opportunity to reinforce the importance of reducing special variation and various techniques that can be applied to do that.
 This is meant to be an exercise in learning, not